Recipes

 Ducks

-Rescue ducks vs buying from stores & breeders thumbnail
+Rescue ducks vs buying from stores & breeders - which is best? thumbnail

 Overview: Just as your local dog and cat rescue operations provide a great place to get a family pet, wildlife and waterfowl rescue operations are a great way to get backyard or small farm ducks.
 In this article, you’ll learn about the pros and cons of getting your ducks from a rescue operation versus a breeder or farm supply store — including information gleaned from our own experience adopting domestic ducks from a local waterfowl rescue!